 Join our work on this!

-The success of this initiative will rely on the collaboration of many stakeholders from different sectors working together to co-create a new system for planning, designing and building zero carbon homes.
-As a first step we are looking to reach out to those key stake holders to ask them for help.
+The success of this initiative will rely on the collaboration of stakeholders from different sectors working together.
+As a first step we are looking to reach out to those stakeholders to ask them for help.
 We need your support to do this.

 We need you to write to your local councilors and ask them to make the building of zero carbon homes a planning priority in Oxfordshire and to introduce planning legislation that supports it.